Diversity & Belonging Affinity Council

 Minnesota Law Community Conversations

-Minnesota Law Community Conversations explores the intersection of individual rights and systemic inequities in law and legal education.
+Minnesota Law Community Conversations explore the intersection of individual rights and systemic inequities in law and legal education.

 Minding the Justice Gap Scholarship Series